6 minutes to read

 Some people experience digestive issues after drinking caffeinated beverages because they can stimulate the production of stomach acid and irritate the lining.
 In addition, other compounds found in coffee could cause muscle contractions, leading to abdominal pain and cramps.

 People sensitive to caffeine or acidic foods are more likely to experience digestive issues after consuming caffeine or caffeinated beverages.
+Many people with IBS do not react well to coffee.

-Caffeine and Sleep Problems
+Caffeine & Sleep Health

 According to research, too much caffeine can make it harder to fall asleep, reduce total sleep time, decrease sleep efficiency, and impair perceived sleep quality.